Mean Field Behavior during the Big Bang Regime for Coalescing Random Walks: Introduction

 We now briefly explain the equivalence between $\int_0^{\rel(\G_n)}p_t^{(n)}(x,x)\mathrm{d} t \lesssim 1$ and $\M(\r_n) \lesssim |V_n|$.
 First one can show that $\int_0^{\rel(\G_n)}p_t^{(n)}(x,x)\mathrm{d} t \lesssim 1$ if and only if $\int_0^{|V_n|}(p_t^{(n)}(x,x) - 1/|V_n|) \mathrm{d} t \lesssim 1$, which is also equivalent to $\int_0^{\infty}(p_t^{(n)}(x,x) - 1/|V_n|) \mathrm{d} t \lesssim 1$.
 Then the equivalence follows from the facts that $\int_0^{\infty}(p_t^{(n)}(x,x) - 1/|V_n|) \mathrm{d} t=\E_{\pi}T_x/|V_n|$ and $\max_{x} \E_{\pi}T_x \ge 2 \max_{x,y} \E_{x,y}\RM$ (this holds even without transitivity).
 See the proof of Proposition \ref{p:treluniform} for details.

 We next compare the assumptions in Theorem \ref{transgraph} and Theorem \ref{uniformtran}.
-In the case where the transitive Markov chain $(V_n, \r_n)$ is replaced by a $d_n$-regular transitive graph $\G_n$ with $d_n=O(1)$, following recent works \cite{TT, tessera2020sharp}, it will be shown in an upcoming work \cite{Gumbel} that the condition \eqref{defuniftrans} is implied by
+In the case where the transitive Markov chain $(V_n, \r_n)$ is replaced by a $d_n$-regular transitive graph $\G_n$ with $d_n=O(1)$, following recent works \cite{TT, tessera2020sharp}, it is shown in \cite[Proposition 2.10]{Gumbel} that the condition \eqref{defuniftrans} is implied by

 Condition \eqref{implyunif} provides a simple and easily verifiable sufficient condition for uniform transience.
 For example, the $d$-dimensional torus of side length $n$ with $d\geq 3$ satisfies \eqref{implyunif}.
-We note that it follows from \cite{Gumbel} that the condition $\mathrm{diam}(\G_n)^2\lesssim \abs{V_n}/\log \abs{V_n}$ implies that $\M(\G_n) \asymp |V_n|$, which implies part of the assumptions in Theorem \ref{transgraph}.
+We note that it follows from \cite[Proposition 2.10]{Gumbel} that the condition $\mathrm{diam}(\G_n)^2\lesssim \abs{V_n}/\log \abs{V_n}$ implies that $\M(\G_n) \asymp |V_n|$, which implies part of the assumptions in Theorem \ref{transgraph}.
 On the other hand, if $\mathrm{diam}(\G_n)^2 \gg \abs{V_n}$ and $\G_n$ is transitive of (uniformly in $n$) bounded degree, we have $\M(\G_n)\gg |V_n|$, so the assertion of Theorem \ref{transgraph} fails.\footnote{It follows from \cite{TT} that $\G_n$ satisfies a certain technical condition due to Diaconis and Saloff-Coste known as moderate growth, for which it is known that the mixing time is proportional to the diameter square.
 In our case, by the assumption $\mathrm{diam}(\G_n)^2 \gg \abs{V_n}$, this means that the mixing time and the meeting time are much larger than the number of vertices.} It follows that there are relatively few instances satisfying the assumptions in Theorem \ref{transgraph} but not those in Theorem \ref{uniformtran} (i.e., uniform transience).
 Two such examples are an $n \times n \times \lceil \log n \rceil$ (discrete) torus and a Cartesian product of the $n$-cycle with a transitive expander of size $n$.
 Finally, we remark that in \cite[Theorem 1.8]{tessera2020sharp}, using results from \cite{TT} a different analog of transience is proven for finite transitive graphs satisfying a condition similar to \eqref{implyunif}.